geoffreygo/Giftastic/README.md

 Once you tire of a favorite, you can click the Remove button and it will vanish!

+There are also download buttons, but due to cross-origin resource sharing being disabled by modern browsers, the download button will actually open your selected gif in a new window, where you can right click it and save it to your device.

 Have fun and be careful, this app will make you gifstatic!!